 - Alt tags need to be more descriptive on some existing images

 - Some of our interactive forms are difficult to navigate using a keyboard.
 For example, because some form controls maybe missing a 'label' tag.

-- Our forms are built and hosted through third party software and 'skinned' to look like our website.
+- Some of our forms are built and hosted through third party software and 'skinned' to look like our website.

 - We've assessed the cost of fixing the issues with navigating the forms using a keyboard and believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment when the supplier contract is up for renewal, likely to be in September 2020.
+We will make another assessment likely to be in February 2021.

 How we tested this website

-We ran an automated scan for all WGAG2 AA errors.
+We ran an automated scan for all WGAG 2.1 AA errors.